-This is a great service, worth checking out - and there’s even a free trial to allow you to do so at no risk to you.
-It’s also completely compatible with Adobe Acrobat and Adobe Reader, if you’re already locked in the Adobe exosphere.
+A free trial is on offer so you can give it a spin.
+It’s also completely compatible with Adobe Acrobat and Adobe Reader, if you’re already locked in the Adobe ecosystem.

 Read our full Soda PDF review

-When we tested WinZip PDF Pro, we found it offers the tools to achieve pretty much everything you’d want to do to a PDF.
+When we tested WinZip PDF Pro, we found it offers the tools to achieve pretty much everything you’d want to do to a PDF on a desktop PC.

 Read our full WinZip PDF Pro review

-While there are plenty of PDF editors for Apple devices, Readdle PDF Expert is arguably the best PDF editor for Mac right now.
+There may be plenty of PDF editing software on Apple devices, but Readdle PDF Expert is arguably the best PDF editor for Mac right now.

-A 7-day free trial lets you test out PDF Expert for yourself and from there, you can either pay a monthly subscription to use the software but Readdle also has a lifetime deal so that you can pay once and use one of the best PDF editors forever.
+Readdle offers both a monthly subscription plan and a lifetime deal so that you can pay once and use one of the best PDF editors forever.

-PDFelement from Wondershare is easily the best PDF editor for beginners, with its emphasis on simplifying the editing experience with an easy-to-use all-rounder for creating, editing, converting and signing PDF files across Windows, Mac, iOS, Android, and the web.
+PDFelement from Wondershare is an easy-to-use all-rounder for creating, editing, converting and signing PDF files across Windows, macOS, iOS, Android, and the web.